Download PDF

 - FDI Inflow:

-Georgia’s economic freedom score is 71.8, making its economy the 26th freest in the 2022 Index.
-Georgia is ranked 18th among 45 countries in the Europe region, and its overall score is above the regional and world averages.
+Georgia’s economic freedom score is 68.7, making its economy the 35th freest in the 2023 Index.
+Its score has declined over the past year.
+Georgia is ranked 21st out of 44 countries in the Europe region, and its overall score is well above the world and regional averages.

 Background

-Georgia is located in the South Caucasus region on the coast of the Black Sea.
-Russia invaded the country in 2008 and continues to occupy the South Ossetia and Abkhazia regions, which account for approximately 20 percent of Georgia’s territory.
-Giorgi Gakharia, elected prime minister in 2019, resigned in February 2021 because of disagreements over the detention of Nika Melia, leader of the opposition United National Movement (UNM).
-Irakli Garibashvili, a member of the ruling Georgian Dream party and former prime minister, was chosen to replace Gakharia.
-Georgia’s economy was improving noticeably until the onset of the COVID-19 pandemic.
+Russia invaded this South Caucasus country in 2008 and continues to occupy South Ossetia and Abkhazia, which together account for approximately 20 percent of Georgia’s territory.
+Prime Minister Giorgi Gakharia resigned in February 2021 because of disagreements over the detention of Nika Melia, leader of the opposition United National Movement.
+Former Prime Minister Irakli Garibashvili, a member of the ruling Georgian Dream party, was chosen to replace Gakharia.
+Georgia’s economy was making notable progress until the onset of the COVID-19 pandemic.
 Agriculture and related industries employ more than half of the workforce.
 Georgia remains an official aspirant for NATO membership.

 Rule of Law